Fed lowers rates but sees slower pace of further cuts, firmer inflation

 "Economic activity has continued to expand at a solid pace" with an unemployment rate that "remains low" and inflation that "remains somewhat elevated," the central bank's rate-setting Federal Open Market Committee said in its latest policy statement.

-US central bankers now project they will make just two quarter-percentage-point rate reductions by the end of 2025.
+US central bankers now project they will make just two quarter-percentage-point rate reductions by the end of 2025, down from the previously forecast four.

 That is half a percentage point less in policy easing next year than officials anticipated as of September, with Fed projections of inflation for the first year of the new Trump administration jumping from 2.1 per cent in their prior projections to 2.5 per cent in the current ones - well above the central bank's 2 per cent target.